-If you wish to organise an event (for example to promote a charity or in connection with a Student Society), please submit a request in writing to the Guidance Office; your request will be passed to the appropriate member of staff who will respond to you.
+If you wish to organise an event (for example to promote a charity or in connection with a Student Society), please submit a request in writing to student services; your request will be passed to the appropriate member of staff who will respond to you.

 Your parents are invited to meet your tutor and senior staff early in the autumn term of Year 12.
 They will have the opportunity to meet subject teachers in the Spring Term of Year 12 and the autumn term of Year 13.